pujoey/John-Titor/README.md

 * Technology Tree - Tree of technology to research because it allows me to take different paths based on my decisions.

 * Different branches in tech tree - As a gamer, I like to have different branches in research area because it's based on my playing style.

 ---

 ICEBOX:

-* Surrealism -  Visually I would like to see familiar surrounding such as mac windows/terminal/slack and some real events that happened because this allows me to be more immersive into the game and give me a sense of surrealism.

 * Place Logo/Title on the upper left - it allows me to go back to main page.